Two months into fatherhood and I still feel uneasy on the issue of sharenting. That is, sharing pictures of your kids online.

 It can seem like everyone does sharenting.
 Like it is virtually a modern obligation of having a child.
 From the scanned ultrasound pictures to the first gentle rising pregnancy bump, to the delivery suite, first steps, first school uniforms and on and on.
 You share photos.

-I follow big league photographers who regularly post stunning, highly produced portraits of Hollywood A-listers, followed by personal family photos, pictures of their kid in the bath.
+I follow a big league photographer who regularly posts stunning, highly produced and stylised portraits of Hollywood A-listers, followed by personal family photos, pictures of their kid in the bath.
 Personally I don’t get it, but it likely comes from the same proud craving to share as any other parent has.
 People share pictures of their kids just to show off how cute and awesome they are, and how proud they are.

 For me as a photographer it could be a nice additional advertising vehicle.
 A new avenue to show off pretty pictures of my gorgeous small person, perhaps leading to a new revenue stream taking pictures of other small people.
 Perhaps not.
 Many people have this idea.
 Perhaps it would bore and alienate my existing small audience.
 Pictures of babies and children can get seriously boring.